Just a year ago, the hardest part of Mukei’s day began after walking the long distance home from school: the search for clean water.

 I had to walk for many kilometers in search of water.
 This was so tiring that I couldn't concentrate in school.

-Bicycles from World Bicycle Relief’s Bicycles for Educational Empowerment Program changed all that.
+Bicycles from World Bicycle Relief helped change all that.

 Today, Mukei and her fellow students carry water cans on the back of their Buffalo Bicycles when they ride to school.
 They fill the cans at a stream nearby after school and arrive home with clean water for their families – and energy to spare.

 In Sub-Saharan Africa, the burden of daily water collection usually falls to women and girls.
-Forty billion working hours are lost to water collection each year.
+According to the UN, Forty billion working hours are lost to water collection each year.
 The average water can, which holds 4 to 5 gallons, weighs up to 40 pounds when full.
 Exhausted from searching for and carrying the water, students frequently miss class or drop out entirely.

 When children – especially girls – are able to save time and effort by using bicycles for water collection, they are able to focus on their education.